Nevada Registered Agent

 Do Business the Right Way

 A Nevada registered agent is a resident or company who accepts service of process and other legal notifications on behalf of a Nevada business.
 Every business entity operating in the state of Nevada is legally required to appoint a registered agent.
 If you hire Northwest, we accept legal documents or official business mail on your behalf, contact you immediately and upload these documents to your secure online account for you to view.

-With our Nevada registered agent service, get Privacy by Default®, free mail forwarding, free Phone Service for 60 days, and local Corporate Guides®—only at Northwest.
+With our Nevada registered agent service, get Privacy by Default®, business address, free mail forwarding, free Phone Service for 60 days, and local Corporate Guides®—only at Northwest.

 Everything You Need To Know About Nevada Registered Agents:

 - Get Nevada Registered Agent Service

 - Legal Requirements For Nevada Registered Agents

 - How To Be Your Own Nevada Registered Agent

 - How Do I Change My Nevada Registered Agent?